joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 * fill-out their e-mail, hit enter and be confronted with a password prompt or push prompt.
 Completely skipping or missing the FIDO2 logon.
 * fill-out their be-mail before clicking *"Sign in with security key"*.
 But filling out the e-mail is not required for the Security Key.
 The complete identity is on the Security Key!

-We are not required to fill out anything here, which is why this design has these undesirable consequences.
-The logon experience must be updated to improve the experience, but this is what we have got to work with today.
+We are not required to fill out anything here, which is why this screen-design might steer the user the wrong way. **<u>The key logon experience must be updated** to improve the experience, but this is what we have got to work with today</u>.
 I need to mention it, because technical support and integration is not the only thing that has to be overcome.
 High quality, well-designed interactions and screens should not be taken lightly as I predict a direct link to adoptability.

 ##### Remnants of the Password